Harry Sheehan

 Harry has a busy practice which covers Personal Injury, Employment, and Tax.
 He is ranked as a leading Junior within The Legal 500 2025 Personal Injury Guide, and a Rising Star with The Legal 500 2025 Employment Guide.

 Harry has been instructed as junior counsel in a number of large and complex cases.
-He is currently instructed in the Supreme Court proceedings in Professional Game Match Officials Limited v HMRC as junior Counsel to Jonathan Peacock KC and appeared in the Supreme Court as junior counsel to Robert Weir KC in the case of Cape Intermediate Holdings Ltd v Dring [2019] UKSC 38.
+He was instructed in the Supreme Court proceedings in Professional Game Match Officials Limited v HMRC [2024] UKSC 29 as junior Counsel to Jonathan Peacock KC and appeared in the Supreme Court as junior counsel to Robert Weir KC in the case of Cape Intermediate Holdings Ltd v Dring [2019] UKSC 38.
 He regularly acts as sole counsel in both the civil courts and employment tribunals.

 Prior to commencing Pupillage, Harry read Philosophy at Cambridge and obtained a masters from UCL where he studied the nature of promises.